Hilda Wiseman

 Wiseman began her artistic career as a commercial artist at the Chandler and Company advertising firm.
 In 1925 she created her first linocut bookplate.
 She went on to design over 100 bookplates.

-In 1931 she started her own studio, the Selwyn Studio.
+In 1930 she co-founded the Auckland Branch, New Zealand Ex Libris Society (NZELS), and started her own art studio, the Selwyn Studio, in 1931.

 At the time of her death in 1982 the Auckland Historical Society received her bequest of the Selwyn Studio, and its contents.